 A task force of ETSU faculty members plans this annual event.
 Students from all fields of study have presented their work at the Forum.
 Many of these students have gone on to present their research findings at regional, state, and national meetings in their field.

-The ETSU Student Research Forum has brought several nationally recognized individuals to campus as keynote speakers for the event.
+The Appalachian Student Research Forum has brought several nationally recognized individuals to campus as keynote speakers for the event.
 Noted presenters include Dr. Joycelyn Elders, former U.S. Surgeon General; Dr. Michael Tucker, a leading researcher in in vitro fertilization; former NASA astronaut Dr. Rhea Seddon; and Dr. Ronald C. Desrosiers, who gained international recognition when he discovered that it is possible to vaccinate monkeys against the AIDS virus.